aadimangla/Custom-Trained-Recurrent-Neural-Network/README.md

 ---
 <!-- USAGE EXAMPLES -->
-## Usage

-Applications of offline handwriting recognition are numerous: reading postal addresses, bank check amounts, and forms.
-Furthermore, OCR plays an important role for digital libraries, allowing the entry of image textual information into computers by digitization, image restoration, and recognition methods.

----

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/aadimangla/Handwritten-Digit-Classification/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/aadimangla/Custom-Trained-Recurrent-Neural-Network/issues) for a list of proposed features (and known issues).

 ---